letitiakwan/canadian-to-us-for-work/README.md

 ## Investing:
 401k:
-- With Microsoft, we have Fidelity, and we need our SSN first to set it up.
+- With Microsoft, we use Fidelity, and we need our SSN first to set it up.

 # Highly recommended tips:
 ## Get a US dollar credit card before coming to the States